This post contains affiliate links. Please see our disclosure policy.

 • In a medium bowl, stir together the flour, baking soda, baking powder, cream of tartar, and salt.
 Set aside.

-• In the bowl of a stand mixer fitted with a paddle attachment, beat together the butter, granulated sugar, egg, vanilla bean paste, and almond extract at medium speed for 2 to 3 minutes, until the ingredients are smooth.
+• In the bowl of a stand mixer fitted with a paddle attachment, beat together the butter and granulated sugar until light and fluffy. (about 2 minutes) Then, mix in the egg, vanilla bean paste, and almond extract until incorporated and smooth.

-• Add the flour mixture and beat the ingredients at low speed for 1 to 2 minutes, a dough forms.
+• Add the flour mixture and beat the ingredients at low speed for 1 to 2 minutes, until a smooth cookie dough forms.

 • Shape the dough into a flat disk and wrap it tightly in plastic wrap.
 Refrigerate the cookie dough for a minimum of 2 hours to allow it to rest and firm up.

-• Preheat the oven to 325°F (165°C).
+• Preheat the oven to 325°F (160°C).
 Line two rimmed medium baking sheets with parchment paper.

 • Remove the chilled cookie dough from the fridge and divide it in half.